h43z/writeups/0922-intigriti.md

 #3 /var/www/html/api.php(18): require_once('/dev/urandom')
 ```

-In all three cases we seem to be getting some kind of debug output with lines
+In all three cases we seem to be getting some kind of trace and debug output with lines
-from the actual php code that has a lot of base64 encoded stuff.
+from the actual php code which has a lot of base64 encoded stuff in there.

 If you decode the base64 strings we will see it's a JSON object.
-In there we
+The second argument to the `initAnonConfig` function
-see a key with `csp' with the value of `46512fdd35b5ad382767954b3f0c6f1e`.
+has a key with `csp' and the value of `46512fdd35b5ad382767954b3f0c6f1e` in it.
 We
-should remember this, it could potentially become useful later.
+should remember this, it could potentially become useful later on.
 ```
 {
   "atralObject": [